What is the MAGNET Platform Trial?

 Open-Label Extension: No - this means that participants will only receive either the treatment or the placebo throughout the trial.

-Key eligibility criteria: This trial is only recruiting people with MND who have a mutation in the UNC13a gene.
+Key eligibility criteria: This trial is only recruiting people with MND who have a change in the UNC13a gene.
 More criteria here.

 Latest News